lasobrie/lasobrie.github.io/_pages/research.md

 ## Publications
 - [Explainable real-time predictive analytics on employee workload in digital railway control rooms. *European Journal of Operational Research*.](https://www.sciencedirect.com/science/article/pii/S0377221723007191)

     Predictive employee workload analytics can empower management to undertake proactive prevention for mitigating workload peaks.
 For this purpose, we develop a real-time machine learning framework to predict and explain future workload in the digital control rooms for railway traffic management of Infrabel, Belgium’s railway infrastructure company.
 Using a two-stage approach that separates whether a workload category occurs from how much workload it brings, we benchmark models and find LightGBM performs best, with SHAP explaining drivers linked to human–machine interaction and team exposure.
-You access the developed application [here](https://uij1l2-l0on-sobrie.shinyapps.io/test_workload/).
+You can access the developed application [here](https://uij1l2-l0on-sobrie.shinyapps.io/test_workload/).

 - [Real-time decision support for human–machine interaction in digital railway control rooms. *Decision Support Systems*.](https://www.sciencedirect.com/science/article/pii/S0167923624000496)